 Understand that I don't start one quilt start to finish in one fell swoop.
 I get bored, and I worked full time making t-shirt quilts from 2006 until 2020 when we sold the company.

 So, many of the quilts that I make have been works in progress over many years.
-The LAST one I finished was referred to as my 'Dream Quilt'.
+The LAST quilt I finished was referred to as my 'Dream Quilt'.
 Don't remember what the quilt pattern was, and I had precisely cut 277 pieces PER BLOCK for this quilt.
 Worked on it so long, that the beginning fabrics didn't really match the final blocks that I made.
 (Second row, first block is the FIRST block I made).

 The second row, first block is the first block I did in 1995, which was a Red, White and Blue block.
 Blocks after that were more purple, greens and pink.
 Again, keep in mind that these were all hand cut pieces, no rotary or paper pieced blocks.
 Love this quilt, but it is now on bed in the quilt studio, as it is too small for king bed in the house.